Online Classes on Thinkific and Patreon

 However, finger cymbals (aka zils) are not 100% required for these classes

 Thanks for your interest in dancing with Baksana!
-Baksana classes are team-taught by the group’s core instructor members Danielle Elizabeth, Morgan Fay and Bevin Victoria with specialty lessons from our musical director Paul Evans.
+Baksana classes are team-taught by the group’s core instructor members Danielle Elizabeth, Morgan Fay and Bevin Victoria with specialty lessons from Paul Evans.
 This means you’ll get one, two, or sometimes all of us sharing our collective knowledge on all things Baksana!